karatovv/ShanghaiMoon/README.md

 do not use your old save file!

-you are not able to upload scores to etternaonline from this client
+you are unable to submit scores to etternaonline with this client

 thx matveiqaa for osu stuff and linux fixes